0%

 Ensuring the longevity and success of composite bonding calls for meticulous attention to detail and a commitment to delivering high-quality results.

-Making sure the composite bonding doesn’t get stuck under the gums – this can lead to bleeding and gum disease
+Making sure the composite bonding doesn’t get stuck under the gums – this can lead to bleeding and gum disease.
+Healthy gums must be maintained to avoid inflammation, bleeding, and early failure of the bonding.

-To ensure that the sizes and shapes of the teeth are taken in to account
+To ensure that the sizes and shapes of the teeth are taken into account.
+Correct tooth proportions ensure your smile looks balanced and natural.

 Ensuring the bite is correct at the end, to avoid the composite bonding chipping.
-You may need Invisalign before to ensure the bite is correct
+Your bite must be aligned properly to prevent fractures, so in some cases, Invisalign may be recommended for long-lasting results.

-It is also important to ensure that the composite bonding is not stuck between the teeth, which will make it difficult to clean between them
+It is also important to ensure that the composite bonding is not stuck between the teeth, which will make it difficult to clean between them.
+Clean, smooth contact points prevent plaque build-up and make daily hygiene easy.

 How Long Does